-In addition to my coaching work, I am also a senior organisational change manager and consultant with experience implementing many large transformational programs for a range of clients in the public and private sectors.
+In addition to my coaching work, I am also a senior organisational change manager and capability uplift consultant with experience implementing many large transformational programs for a range of clients in the public and private sectors.

 Over the last fifteen years, my focus has been on organisational and cultural transformation designed to promote optimum support and participation from staff.
 This work has included culture change, ICT project change, leadership development, coaching, communication and training.
 I have led transformational change programs in Australia and elsewhere, including developing appropriate program governance and process improvement programs.
 Dancing On Hot Coals is my change management blog.